Costumes

 Lua⚓︎

 As mentioned earlier, you can set up your costume to be a null costume and add it through code.
-You can add your costume under the MC_POST_PLAYER_INIT
+You can add your costume under the MC_POST_PLAYER_INIT callback for when your player initializes, and for extra safety, on MC_POST_NEW_ROOM in case it was accidentally removed.

 Warning